AlexReaction/alexreaction.github.io/_posts/2022-03-15-Digital_Receipts.md

 ---

 <h3>Digital Receipts</h3><br>
 This post will cover the topic of digital receipts.
-I will talk about Germany and my personal feeling due to living in Germany.
 You may ask yourself what is a digital receipt.
 <!--more-->
 The simplist answer to this question I came up with is the following.
 A digital receipt is a representation of a receipt which you would receive at the supermarket.
 The difference is that the